Dhirajkrp/daa/Unit-1/Introduction.md

 There are many misbeliefs relating alogoritms which should be clered in the beginning itself.

-1. Speed of the algorithm depends on the system: Well this may be true for a small amout of scale for example there might be a difference of few milliseconds or even few seconds depending on the processing speed of the different system, but we are talking about large scale data inputs here, just because we have a high end system an algorithm having exponential time complexity cannot be solved in liner time.
+1. **Speed of the algorithm depends on the system**: Well this may be true for a small amout of scale for example there might be a difference of few milliseconds or even few seconds depending on the processing speed of the different system, but we are talking about large scale data inputs here, just because we have a high end system an algorithm having exponential time complexity cannot be solved in liner time.

 To prove this point , lets see a simple function which finds the nth fibonacci number.